 Peru reportedly received a first shipment of Sinopharm COVID-19 vaccines on Feb.
 7. According to the Peruvian President Francisco Sagasti, the country will start the vaccination rollout right away.
 The first phase will cover people working at “intensive care units, emergency units, surgical centers and all those who are in the front line of defense against the effects of the pandemic.”

 Effective on December 15, the international airport, Jorge Chavez, has resumed operations with most countries in Latin America plus Amsterdam, Madrid, Barcelona, Paris and London.

 In order to be granted access, visitors must produce to the facility a negative COVID test taken within 72 hours before arrival and fill out an Affidavit of Health and Geolocation Authorization.

-The authorities also stated that air borders with Mexico, Brazil, Argentina, Cuba, Costa Rica, El Salvador will reopen over the weeks to come.
+Air borders with Mexico, Brazil, Argentina, Cuba, Costa Rica, El Salvador may be reopened over the weeks to come.

 Yet there have been recent surges in both new cases as well as fatalities.
 The Ex-President, Martin Vizcarra, stated that the lax attitude of the public, shown through recent crowds at sporting events and other social gatherings, was the culprit.